dqops/dqo/docs/integrations/azure-data-factory/index.md

 The expression verifies that the highest severity from the returned JSON is "valid".

 The valid status means that no issues have been detected.
-If any will, the status become the severity of the issue.
+If any will, the status becomes the severity of the issue.
 You can see there one of the following: warning, error, fatal.

-For marking the issue, add the **Fail** activity in False section of the If condition activity.
+For marking the issue, add the **Fail** activity in the False section of the If condition activity.

 For making Fail activity more informative, the returned data from DQOps API can be used.